Welcome to today's edition of the Rush 24-7 podcast.

 Clinton and Albright were in negotiations for the other side in the Carter model.

-Uh by the way, I think it's working.
+By the way, I think it's working.

-Ladies and gentlemen, at long last, and I don't know, how many months did Rush carry the burden of pointing out the deceit of the Democrats in voting for the war, in voting for the resolution in ninety-eight in the Clinton administration that called for regime change,
+Ladies and gentlemen, at long last, and I don't know, how many months did Rush carry the burden of pointing out the deceit of the Democrats in voting for the war, in voting for the resolution in 98 in the Clinton administration that called for regime change,

-in making statement after statement about weapons of mass destruction being in uh Iraq, and then turning around this year, and uh you know, hoping we don't have a memory, and saying, Oh, Bush lied, millions died, Bush lied about WMD, never found any, we uh manipulated the intelligence, didn't know what he was talking about, and hoping that we don't remember that they all believed it too.
+in making statement after statement about weapons of mass destruction being in Iraq, and then turning around this year and hoping we don't have a memory and saying, oh, Bush lied, millions died, Bush lied about WMD, never found any.

-And so did all the intelligence networks around the uh world, and so did people who believe it to this day, one of whom will have on the program coming up in the next hour, so stand by for that.
+And so did people who believe it to this day, one of whom we'll have on the program coming up in the next hour, so stand by for that.

-At the worst, a a playing with America's armed forces, putting our armed forces in danger over in Iraq because they the the people, the insurgents, of course, have CNN too.
+But I think it's working that Bush and Cheney and others have been successful in pointing out this, at the least, hypocrisy, at the least political opportunism, at the worst, a playing with America's armed forces, putting our armed forces in danger over in Iraq because the people, the insurgents, of course, have CNN too.

 They continue to hear the voices of dissent and criticism.

-And dissent is okay, but the idea that the president lied, that there's no support for the war, uh feeds the idea that if the insurgents can just hang on, they'll outlast America and defeat America, the Vietnam model.
+And dissent is okay, but the idea that the president lied, that there's no support for the war, feeds the idea that if the insurgents can just hang on, they'll outlast America and defeat America, the Vietnam model.

 The President and I cannot prevent certain politicians from losing their memory or their backbone.